Why College Placement Tests Are Important and How They Can Benefit You

 The College Placement Tests You Need to Take

 The placement tests you take will depend on the requirements of the university you are attending.
 At Azusa Pacific University, all incoming students need to take the writing, math, and foreign language assessments.
-All students who have not yet fulfilled the GE Writing 2 requirement need to complete The Write Class, even if they are not incoming freshmen or if they have already satisfied the GE Writing 1 requirement through transfer work or AP credit.
-The Write Class takes 20-30 minutes and cannot be retaken if you are unhappy with your placement.
+All students who have not yet fulfilled the GE Writing 2 requirement need to complete The Writing Class, even if they are not incoming freshmen or if they have already satisfied the GE Writing 1 requirement through transfer work or AP credit.
+The Writing Class takes 20-30 minutes and cannot be retaken if you are unhappy with your placement.

 The math placement test can be retaken, however.
 And, if possible, you should try to improve your scores on the math placement test.
 Doing so can enable you to skip lower level classes—which must be taken before entering higher level math and science courses, but do not fulfill degree requirements.
 You’ll be given access to a Prep and Learning Module so you can increase your math placement test scores if you wish to.